Subhadra-Mishra-iub/repo-maintainer-template/README.md

 ## Contributing

-We welcome contributions!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Welcome contributions!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct and the process for submitting pull requests.

 ## License